Spinners/Spin.Swift/README.md

 # What about the feedback lifecycle

 There are typical cases where a side effect consist in an asynchronous operation (like a network call).
-What happens if the very same side effect is called repeatedly ?
+What happens if the very same side effect is called repeatedly, not waiting for the previous ones to end ?
 Are the operations stacked ?
 Are they cancelled when a new one is performed ?

 Well, it depends 😁.
 By default Spin will cancel the previous operation.
 But there is a way to override this behaviour.
 Every feedback constructor that takes a State as a parameter can also be passed an ExecutionStrategy: